Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 [^3]: This sentence does not include an RFC2119 modifier.
 Should be fixed.
 [^4]: Maybe usage of CN should be deprecated here?
 [^5]: Replace may with should here?
-[^6]: Here more text for the requirements of TLS-PSK is needed.
-Maybe we also should move this from optional to recommended.
 [^rpk]: TODO: More text here.

 ## Connecting Client Identity